ohirose/bcpd/README.md

 If N and M are larger than several thousand, activate either the internal or external acceleration.
 If N and M are more than several hundreds of thousands, activate both accelerations.
+Also, the acceleration methods reduce memory consumption.
+Either internal or external acceleration method **MUST** be activated to avoid a memory allocation error for such a large dataset.
+Otherwise, BCPD sometimes fails without any error notice.

 ### Nystrom method